 - Blog migration: The blog of Rue B is built on WordPress, not a part of its Magento website.
 However, the client wants to merge the blog and the shop on only one website after migration to Magento 2.
 The difficulty here is not at enabling blog function on the new site but migrating all blog posts from WordPress to Magento.

 - M2E Pro integration: M2E is a quite complicated module.
 After installation, we have to transfer the data from the M2E Pro module for Magento 1 to the M2E Pro module for Magento 2, including all configurations, listings, and orders.

 - Shipping integration: The store needs to integrate with Royal Mail Click & Drop, and there is only one available extension to connect between that carrier and Magento 2.
 The thing is that that plugin does not support the latest version of Magento 2.2.7.
 Our solution is to install the available extension on the store, but we will fix all its conflicts.
-Compared to develop a new module from the beginning, it takes less time and effort.
+Compared to developing a new module from the beginning, it takes less time and effort.

 - Email templates migration: After migrating emails templates from Magento 1 to 2, there are a lot of content errors that we must fix.

 Although there are many issues initially, we could find proper solutions thanks to our strong experience in Magento 2 migration.

 What Are The Changes Of Rue B Website After Magento Migration?